Update (December 15, 2024): ‘Specifications’ and ‘Release Date’ sections updated.

 TopElectricSUV says

-The Cherokee Electric will likely be an ideal choice for customers who want an electric mid-size SUV that’s tougher and more spacious than say the Ford Mustang Mach-E and Tesla Model Y but not necessarily as off-road-focused as the Jeep Recon.
+The Cherokee Electric will likely be an ideal choice for customers who want an electric mid-size SUV that’s tough and spacious, but not necessarily as off-road-focused as the Jeep Recon.

 Featured Image Source: YouTube/Stellantis